GET IN TOUCH

 How to measure: Calculate the percentage of players who come back to your game after their first session.
 To boost this metric and enhance the gaming experience, collect player feedback, implement improvements, and provide incentives for returning players.

 Financial metrics are essential for measuring the success of your game.
 These metrics not only gauge the financial health of your game but also help optimize revenue generation.
+Understanding these through game analytics metrics can help you maximize profits.
 Let’s explore some of the most commonly used financial metrics.

 ARPDAU calculates the average revenue generated per daily active user, allowing you to understand how much revenue your game generates from its active player base in a single day.
 This metric provides a snapshot of your game's monetization performance daily.